-Though Agnes Pelton is best known for her spiritual abstract paintings, during her thirty years residing near Palm Springs she also painted desert landscapes.
-She viewed these two styles as complimentary forms of expression that informed one another.
+Agnes Pelton (1881–1961) is best remembered for her spiritual abstract paintings, yet during her thirty years residing near Palm Springs, she simultaneously painted abstract and desert landscape paintings.
+She viewed these two styles—realism and abstraction—as complementary forms of expression that informed one another.
 Inspired by the exploration and study of her immediate environment, color and light became the essential means of expression in both of her approaches to painting.

-This exhibition was organized by Palm Springs Art Museum and curated by Christine Giles, Curator.
+This exhibition is organized by Palm Springs Art Museum and curated by Christine Giles, Curator.